pomerium/documentation/content/docs/get-started/fundamentals/core/build-policies.md

 - A route pointing to Grafana
 - A route pointing to the Verify service

 Each tutorial builds on the same configuration files.
-In this tutorial, you’ll build simple policies to secure your services.
+In this tutorial, you'll build simple policies to secure your services.

 :::

 ## What is an Authorization Policy?

 An **Authorization Policy** defines what resources a user (or group of users) can access within an organization.
-It’s the logic that tells Pomerium, “this HR employee isn’t authorized to access the engineering staging app.”
+It's the logic that tells Pomerium, “this HR employee isn't authorized to access the engineering staging app.”

 From a purely functional point of view, authorization policies seem like a simple concept: They help _manages access_ to apps and services in your organization.
 But, they can get pretty complicated as your organization scales.

 To help you ease into building policies with Pomerium, you should first learn how to build policies in Pomerium with **Pomerium Policy Language** (PPL).

-After that, you’ll check out some PPL examples and write your own policies for your routes.
+After that, you'll check out some PPL examples and write your own policies for your routes.

-Let’s get started!
+Let's get started!

 ### What is Pomerium Policy Language (PPL)?